Techstrat/Raintweets/README.md

 *	Source the data

-**	Confirm the data is available - identify an area, harvest tweets from the area, source historic rainfall data for the area
+a.
+Confirm the data is available - identify an area, harvest tweets from the area, source historic rainfall data for the area

-**	Clean up the data – the rainfall was given in 3 hour intervals, the tweets  at a specific time, add up the tweets, divide them into hour intervals, join the groups, manage missing data.
+b.
+Clean up the data – the rainfall was given in 3 hour intervals, the tweets  at a specific time, add up the tweets, divide them into hour intervals, join the groups, manage missing data.

-**	Explore the data – initial graphs set the expectation to expect a higher correlation in daily data than 3 hourly data.
+c.
+Explore the data – initial graphs set the expectation to expect a higher correlation in daily data than 3 hourly data.

 *	Apply an algorithm – Pearson’s correlation to the rescue !